Last updated: July 2020

 You’re thinking of adopting Influencer marketing techniques in your next marketing campaign and, naturally enough, you want to know the potential pitfalls before starting.
 Fake followers on Instagram is a massive problem.
 That being said, there’s a lot for businesses to gain by entering into an alliance with an online personality, as influencer marketing gives a return of 11x the investment.
 You too can see returns like this so long as you can identify and avoid Instagram frauds.

-Instagram is the platform for brands to pitch from right now.
-Engagement with branded posts is growing at a faster rate than the number of brands adapting to the platform.
+If Instagram isn’t part of your marketing strategy, it should be!
+Engagement with branded posts is growing, with 1/3 of the most viewed Instagram stories coming from businesses.
 This fact makes the social media hub a dominant form of customer acquisition.
 Micro-influencers are now crafting partnerships with businesses that connect them with high engagement rates.
-The 2018 Influence by the Numbers report shows that leads are more likely to commit to a purchase if they have seen the product recommended by an influencer.
+It’s not surprising that casual browsers are more likely to commit to a purchase if they have seen a product recommended by an influencer!

 How to identify fake followers on Instagram is an essential skill for laying down the base for a successful campaign.
 Instagram is one of the more popular platforms to find influencers, but you need to be cautious before diving into a professional relationship.
-More than half of mid and senior level advertising and marketing professional believe that 10-50 percent of their ad spend is lost to fraudulent accounts of this nature.
+More than half of mid and senior-level advertising and marketing professionals believe that 10-50 percent of their ad spend is lost to fraudulent accounts of this nature.

 Too often, those new to the game of influencer marketing barely break even or actually make a loss from venturing into an affiliation.
 And a big reason for this is fake followers.
 It’s all too easy for social media users to buy friends and likes which is harmful to your marketing strategy.
 Your campaign may be reaching out to very few genuine people.